Sauna use to improve heat tolerance in professional sports

 To improve his tolerance to heat, Reynolds has been using the sauna every second night and has noticed significant progress in his ability to withstand high temperatures.
 His focus is on training his body to adapt to the heat so that he can concentrate on racing, rather than just surviving.
 The upcoming sprint rounds in Perth and Tasmania won’t pose any major challenges in terms of heat, but Darwin and Townsville, where temperatures consistently exceed 30 degrees and the races are 250km long, will be a different story.
 Reynolds aims to use the sauna regularly to maintain his heat adaptation, which he believes is crucial to his success as a racer.

-More Examples of Professional Athletes using a sauna to improve heat tolerance:
+Professional athletes using a sauna to improve heat tolerance:

 Using a sauna to improve heat tolerance for professional sports is not a new strategy.
 The Australian Cricket Team incorporate sauna use into their preparation for playing in subcontinent temperature extremes and England’s Rugby Sevens team has turned to the sauna before arriving in Sydney during the middle of the Aussie summer.
 Socceroos Striker Tomi Juric used a sauna to prepare his body for the gruelling heat during the lead-up to the World Cup qualifier in Honduras a few years ago and many top-level athletes have long been investing in personal saunas for use at home, including some of the world’s fittest humans such as Novak Djokovic.